aleyna34131/privacyidea/doc/policies/user.rst

 type: ``string``

-This defines how a user is allowed to delete his own attributes.
+This defines how a user is allowed to delete their own attributes.
 It uses the same setting as the admin policy :ref:`admin_delete_custom_user_attributes`.

 .. note:: Using a '*' in this setting allows the user to delete any attribute and thus the user